rsokl/custom_inherit/README.md

   -----
   docstring to inherit into"""
 ```

+Note: docstring merging is not implemented for inheritance with decorators.
+You must define a custom inheritance style (with the above format); otherwise the child docstring will overwrite the parent docstring.

 ## Advanced Usage
 A very natural, but more advanced use case for docstring inheritance is to define an [abstract base class](https://docs.python.org/3/library/abc.html#abc.ABCMeta) that has detailed docstrings for its abstract methods/properties.
 This class can be passed `DocInheritMeta(abstract_base_class=True)`, and it will have inherited from [abc.ABCMeta](https://docs.python.org/3/library/abc.html#abc.ABCMeta), plus all of its derived classes will inherit the docstrings for the methods/properties that they implement: